Overview of Manaslu Circuit Trek

 - TIMS (Trekking Information Management System): Nrs.
 2000/-

-When is the best time to visit Manaslu Trek?
+When is the best time to visit the Manaslu Trek?

-The best times to visit Manaslu Circuit Trek are during autumn (October to December) and spring (March to May).
+The best time to visit the Manaslu Circuit Trek is during autumn (October to December) and spring (March to May).
 These months offer clear skies and pleasant temperatures, ideal for enjoying stunning views of the snow-capped peaks.

 While trekking is possible in the monsoon season (June to August), frequent rain and clouds can block the views and hinder your experience.